kaliflowerx3/ZoltriTWserver/rules.md

 9. Do not repeatedly target a single person with PvP (summoning, killing, cursing, etc.), and
 10. In the interest of good sportstime it is strongly discouraged to keep a player's inventory after killing them without reasonable cause.

-ALSO: if you die and don't press respawn either by closing the client or the server restarting you risk losing your Ars levels!
+NOTE 2: if you die and don't press respawn either by closing the client or the server restarting you risk losing your Ars levels!
 I do not have a fix for this so be careful dying.

+NOTE 3: in general, just assume you are not going to get a refund. i did not write any of the mods or minecraft and i can't guarantee or secure any potential mod interactions or bugs. the only thing i did write was worship so if somethin bugs on that i'll probbaly deal a refund.
+IN THE CASE that i DO think you get a refund, i will only refund 8 items that you lost so dont bring your entire base places and be careful while moving. also i will not refund enchantments, upgrades, contents of pouches (use enderpouch!), etc. also remember that manners and grace are a baseline if you're gonna ask me for somethin.

 ## Griefing Definition
 Someone's base is defined as the area around someone's house or bed that has clearly been built on.
 Don't make it hard to prove intent to grief!